supreethr23/dp-300-database-administrator/Instructions/Labs/15-backup-url.md.md

 It is important to understand the components and the interaction to do a backup to or restore from the Azure Blob Storage service.

-You have now seen that you can back up a database to a URL in Azure and, if necessary, restore it.
+>**Results:** In this exercise, you have now seen that you can back up a database to a URL in Azure and, if necessary, restore it.

-### Review
+## Review

-In this lab, you have completed:
+In this lab, you have:

-- Restore a database
+- Restored a database
-- Configure Backup to URL
+- Configured Backup to URL
-- Create credential
+- Created credential
 - Backup to URL
-- Validate the backup through Azure CLI
+- Validated the backup through Azure CLI
-- Validate the backup through Storage Explorer
+- Validated the backup through Storage Explorer
-- Restore from URL
+- Restored from URL

-## You have successfully completed the lab
+## You have successfully completed the lab.